chainguard-dev/go-apk/README.md

 implementation of the functionality of the
 [Alpine Package Keeper](https://wiki.alpinelinux.org/wiki/Alpine_Package_Keeper)
 with regards to reading repositories, installing packages, and managing a local install.

+## Caching

+This package provides an option to cache apk packages locally.
+This can provide dramatic speedups when installing packages, especially when the package is large or the network is slow and you already have a copy.

+It is enabled only when the [WithCache()](./pkg/apk/options.go) option is provided to the `New()` function.

+When the cache is enabled, any requested apk files are checked in the cache first, and only downloaded in the case of a cache miss.
+The now-cached apk can be used in subsequent calls.
+To ignore the cache, simple do not pass `WithCache()` to `New()`.

+See [CACHE.md](./docs/CACHE.md) for more details on the cache structure.